 The Coordinator of Graduate Studies is responsible for the academic integrity of the graduate program and for ensuring that the department and students adhere to the rules and regulations of the School of Graduate Studies.
 The Graduate Coordinator is assisted by the Student Affairs Office.
-For all advice concerning admissions, awards or your program of study please see the Student Affairs Office or the Coordinator of Coordinator of Coordinator Office or the Coordinator of Coordinator Office or the Coordinator of Coordinator Office or the Coordinator of Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the <a href="Coordinator of Coordinator of C
+For all advice concerning admissions, awards or your program of study please see the Student Affairs Office or the Coordinator of Coordinator Office or the Coordinator of Coordinator Office or the Coordinator of Coordinator Office or the Coordinator of Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the Coordinator Office or the <a href="Coordinator of Coordinator of Co